UK Council for Psychotherapy

 Joseph Folliet

-Openness To Our Light-Heartedness, Playfulness, Carefreeness, Laughter, Fun & Our Sense Of Humour Our need to control - trying to control others, situations, circumstances, outcomes can inhibit our openness, light-heartedness, carefreeness, playfulness, sense of humour.
+Openness To Our Light-Heartedness, Playfulness, Carefreeness, Laughter, Fun & Our Sense Of Humour We need to be safe enough in order to play.
+Also, our need to control - trying to control others, situations, circumstances, outcomes can inhibit our openness, light-heartedness, carefreeness, playfulness, sense of humour.
 Intense or taking things so seriously, we may have lost our openness to light-heartedness, sense of humour along the way, maybe no longer taking pleasure in things so much - anhedonia.
 (Others may experience uncontrollable laughter - the pseudobulbar affect - PDA.)
+It was G.K.Chesterton who wrote, "Angels can fly, because they take themselves lightly.
+Solemnity flows out of men naturally, but laughter is a leap.
+It is easy to be heavy, hard to light."
 It is said that laughter lightens our being (especially from our whole body or belly) is the best medicine, enlightening our body and soul.
 We can find humour in mundaneness, even in serious situations, laugh at life's absurdities.
-Laughter may give us a sense of connectedness, belonging.
+Laughter may give us a sense of connectedness, belonging (see also Connecting With, Being In Touch With Supportive Others - Building A Network & Circle Of People Around Us).
 It is our laughter and tears which can get lost yet is our natural way of expressing, releasing feelings.
 Loosening up, being open to spontaneity & surprises, pleasure, entering into the spirit of life, being light-hearted, lightening up, carefree at times, letting go of taking things so seriously, seeing the funny side of things, laughing about life's absurdities.
 And laughter, like our tears, can release our stress, relax our muscles, rather than holding this in our body (Golda Meir remarked "Those who don't know how to weep with their whole heart, don't know how to laugh either.")
-Having a playful attitude (it's not just reserved for children), and being playful, as if reconnecting to the innocence of our childhood, may boost our elevated mood, make life more fun, joyful, support our vitality, help defuse our stress, make us resilient.
+We can choose to drain energy or radiate energy.
+Having a playful attitude (it's not just reserved for children), and being playful, as if reconnecting to our child-like qualities, the innocence of our childhood, may boost our elevated mood, make life more fun, joyful, support our vitality, help defuse our stress, make us resilient.
 (See also The Pain & Joy Of Life - Opening Our Heart To Heal Love)

 Laughter is the shortest distance between two people.
 Victor Borge